hchen3368/Text-message-pipeline/README.md

 ## Data Source, License, Acknowledgement <a name="source"></a>

-The original dataset is generously provided by [Figure Eight](https://appen.com/).
+The original dataset is generously provided by [Appen](https://appen.com/).

 You can find the Licensing for the dataset and other descriptive information in the link above.
 Other than that, feel free to use anything here as you would like!